-There is a reason why Inception is so exceptional – Christopher Nolan took more than 10 years to write the screenplay for this film.
-He must have spent a lot of time packing all that content into one cohesive package.
+There is a reason why Inception is so exceptional – writer/director Christopher Nolan took more than 10 years to write the screenplay.
+It took him that long to pack all that content into one cohesive package.

 Did you love Inception?
 Are you looking for some comparable movies that mess with your mind?
 Then read on.

-As much as I would love to tell you more, but anything else would spoil the whole thing for you.
-If you haven' already, watch it.
+I would love to tell you more, but anything else would spoil the whole thing for you.
+If you haven't already, watch it.
 It's one of those movies that'll make you go "huh?".

 It’s 1999.
 Neo, a computer hacker, is living two lives— one as a hacker and another as a regular guy with a day job.
 He comes into contact with a group that claims to know the real truth about the world he lives in.
 He refuses to believe them at first, but he meets them again, becoming increasingly convinced that there is something going on beyond his understanding.

-He eventually meets Morpheus, who offers him two pills– a red and a blue one.
+He eventually meets Morpheus, who offers him two pills— a red and a blue one.
 Taking the blue pill means everything will go back to normal and he will forget this conversation ever took place.
-Red pill would help him understand the truth.
+The red pill will help him understand the truth.

 That’s when the whole world turns upside down for our guy.
 He realizes that his whole life was a mere simulation created by intelligent machines.
 There are billions of others like him still waiting to be woken up from the slumber.

-If not for anything else, watch The Machinist to see Christian Bale’s dedication to his craft.
+If not for anything else, to see Christian Bale’s dedication to his craft.
 He lived on apples and coffee for months to get this freakishly skinny physique.
-It looks even more impressive when you see his hulky body in Batman Begins; a movie not released too long after The Machinist.
+It looks even more impressive when you see his hulky body in Batman Begins, a movie released not long after The Machinist. watch The Machinist

 What’s real and what’s not?
 Just like Inception, it will keep you guessing till the end and will reward you for your patience with a mind-blowing conclusion.

 How in the world is this movie rated only 6.9 on IMDB?
-Yes, if you are going to judge a movie by its trailer, you’d probably rate it as mediocre.
-I urge you to not make that mistake.
-The less you know about this flick, the better.
-I think it’s a true masterpiece.
-Watch this gem with an open mind, and you’ll be utterly surprised by its depth and beauty.
+Yes, if you were going to judge a movie by its trailer, you’d probably rate it as mediocre, but I urge you to not make that mistake.
+The less you know about this flick before you see it, the better.
+I think it’s a true masterpiece. with an open mind and you’ll be utterly surprised by its depth and beauty.
+Watch Triangle

 The story revolves around a group of people traveling at sea.
-Struck by mysterious weather, they decide to jump on another ship, only to make matters worst.
+Struck by mysterious weather, they decide to jump on another ship, only to make matters worse.